-Mr. Bienaimé is currently the Chairman and Chief Executive officer at BioMarin.
+Mr. Bienaimé is currently the Chairman and Chief Executive Officer at BioMarin.
 He joined the company in May 2005 as Chief Executive Officer and member of the board of directors, bringing with him over 25 years of experience in the biotechnology and pharmaceutical industries.
-Under his leadership, the market capitalization of BioMarin went from around $450 million in May 2005 to approximately $16 billion in Summer 2016.
-BioMarin 2016 full-year revenues were $1.12 billion.
-BioMarin is a fully integrated biopharmaceutical company with over 2,200 employees worldwide.
+Under his leadership, the market capitalization of BioMarin went from around $450 million in May 2005 to approximately $14 billion in summer 2019.
+BioMarin 2018 full-year revenues were $1.5 billion.
+BioMarin is a fully integrated biopharmaceutical company with over 2,800 employees worldwide.

-Mr. Bienaimé currently serves on the boards of Incyte Corporation, a biotechnology company, Vital Therapies, Inc., a biotechnology company and The Biotech Industry Organization.
+Mr. Bienaimé currently serves on the boards of Incyte Corporation, a biotechnology company, PhRMA and The Biotech Industry Organization.
 He received an M.B.A. from the Wharton School at the University of Pennsylvania and a degree in economics from the École Supérieure de Commerce de Paris.

 -Updated June 2019